candy-lang/candy/README.md

 Some features are not implemented yet and will be added later (most notably indentation-based expressions and trailing lambdas).
 The first version also still contains a lot of magic like `if` and `while` and the type system is very weak.

+Regarding tooling, we already have a language server that provides syntax highlighting and go-to-definition.

 ## How to use Candy

 1. Download the [latest release bundle](https://github.com/JonasWanke/candy/releases/latest).